home-assistant/brands/README.md

 - If a domain is missing the `logo.png` file, the `icon.png` is served instead (if available).
 - If a domain is missing the `icon@2x.png` file, the `icon.png` is served instead (if available).
 - If a domain is missing the `logo@2x.png` file:
+  - the `logo.png` is served instead (if available).
   - the `icon@2x.png` is served if available and `logo.png` is missing
-  - the `logo.png` is served instead (if available).
-- If a image optimised for dark themes (image is prefixed with 'dark_') is missing, it's non-prefixed match will be served instead (if available).
+- If an image optimised for dark themes (image is prefixed with 'dark_') is missing, it's non-prefixed match will be served instead (if available).

 ### With placeholder fallback